bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 4(weeks 9&10): Deploy the ChRIS Store on the MOC using Openshift and incorporate testing to validate functionality.

-- Sprint 5(from week11): Deploy the backend of ChRIS Store and track the website traffic.
+- Sprint 5(from week11): Deploy the backend of ChRIS Store and track and test the website traffic using Apache JMeter.

 #### Reference